NLnetLabs/unbound/doc/unbound.conf.rst

     :ref:`noview<unbound.conf.local-zone.type.noview>`,
     and are explained below.
     After that the default settings are listed.
-    Use :ref:`local-data:<unbound.conf.local-data>` to enter data into the local zone.
+    Use :ref:`local-data<unbound.conf.local-data>` to enter data into the local zone.
     Answers for local zones are authoritative DNS answers.
     By default the zones are class IN.

-    If you need more complicated authoritative data, with referrals, wildcards, CNAME/DNAME support, or DNSSEC authoritative service, setup a :ref:`stub-zone:<unbound.conf.stub>` for it as detailed in the stub zone section below.
+    If you need more complicated authoritative data, with referrals, wildcards, CNAME/DNAME support, or DNSSEC authoritative service, setup a :ref:`stub-zone<unbound.conf.stub>` for it as detailed in the stub zone section below.
-    A :ref:`stub-zone:<unbound.conf.stub>` can be used to have unbound send queries to another server, an authoritative server, to fetch the information.
+    A :ref:`stub-zone<unbound.conf.stub>` can be used to have unbound send queries to another server, an authoritative server, to fetch the information.
-    With a :ref:`forward-zone:<unbound.conf.forward>`, unbound sends
+    With a :ref:`forward-zone<unbound.conf.forward>`, unbound sends
     queries to a server that is a recursive server to fetch the information.
-    With an :ref:`auth-zone:<unbound.conf.auth>` a zone can be loaded from file and used, it can be used like a local zone for users downstream, or the :ref:`auth-zone:<unbound.conf.auth>` information can be used to fetch information from when resolving like it is an upstream server.
+    With an :ref:`auth-zone<unbound.conf.auth>` a zone can be loaded from file and used, it can be used like a local zone for users downstream, or the :ref:`auth-zone<unbound.conf.auth>` information can be used to fetch information from when resolving like it is an upstream server.
-    The :ref:`forward-zone:<unbound.conf.forward>` and
+    The :ref:`forward-zone<unbound.conf.forward>` and
-    :ref:`auth-zone:<unbound.conf.auth>` options are described in their
+    :ref:`auth-zone<unbound.conf.auth>` options are described in their
     sections below.
-    If you want to perform filtering of the information that the users can fetch, the :ref:`local-zone:<unbound.conf.local-zone>` and
+    If you want to perform filtering of the information that the users can fetch, the :ref:`local-zone<unbound.conf.local-zone>` and
-    :ref:`local-data:<unbound.conf.local-data>` statements allow for this, but
+    :ref:`local-data<unbound.conf.local-data>` statements allow for this, but
-    also the :ref:`rpz:<unbound.conf.rpz>` functionality can be used, described in the RPZ section.
+    also the :ref:`rpz<unbound.conf.rpz>` functionality can be used, described in the RPZ section.

     .. _unbound.conf.local-zone.type.deny: